Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/DavidPrntz/Project-description.md

 that needed to be converted to NA values.
 A decision must also be made on what to do with the N/A values in the corresponding categories.
 I have decided to drop all observations with N/A if they become relevant.
+To *prepare the data for the visualizations* we need to add a new variable revenue.
+For the price, I would estimate that the real selling price is about 70% of the maximum price.
+So the formular for revenue = Item\_MRP*0.7*Item\_Outlet\_Sales

 After the Data Cleaning I would like to answer the following questions by **creating charts with ggplot**: